TheCrinkledFry/Notes/Web/Backend/PHP/Curl.md

-[click here](https://www.php.net/manual/en/curl.constants.php#constant.curlopt-abstract-unix-socket) to see all the options this can be set to
+[click here](https://www.php.net/manual/en/curl.constants.php#constant.curlopt-abstract-unix-socket) to see all the options this can be set to, but some common options here:

-Common options here

 | Basic Request & Response Handling | Description & Value Type                                     |
 | --------------------------------- | ------------------------------------------------------------ |